LukeAngove/MyRPG/README.md

  - Create a strong roleplaying experience (1)
  - Mechanics should be tied to the narrative (1,2)
  - Good roleplaying and decicion making should be rewarded (1,2)
- - Combat should be around 30-60 mins of this time, in general (1,3,4)

 ## Secondary Goals
 ### Combat
+ - Combat per session should be around 30-60 mins in general (1,3,4)
- - Turns should be short
+ - Turns should be short (4)
- - Turns should be impactful and dramatic
+ - Turns should be impactful and dramatic (1)
- - Turns should be able to be planned for ahead of time as much as possible; minimal changing numbers inside a turn.
+ - Turns should be able to be planned for ahead of time as much as possible; minimal changing numbers inside a turn (4)
- - Player characters should be able to work together for tactical advantage
+ - Player characters should be able to work together for tactical advantage (2,3)
- - Random encounters should be simple to generate
+ - Random encounters should be simple to generate (5)
- - Planned encounters should be able to be crafted by the GM
+ - Planned encounters should be able to be crafted by the GM (2,5)
- - Card affects should be able to be understood in world
+ - Card affects should be able to be understood in world (1)
- - Combat should be a collective excersise for players and characters
+ - Combat should be a collective excersise for players and characters (2,3)
- - Combat should be as simple as possible for the GM
+ - Combat should be as simple as possible for the GM (5)
-    - Minimise tracking different effects
+    - Minimise tracking different effects (4,5)
-    - When tracking is required, tie it to something physical, and obvious
+    - When tracking is required, tie it to something physical, and obvious (5)

 ### Social
- - Players should always be able to be engaged
+ - Players should always be able to be engaged (3)
- - Players should not be required to always engage
+ - Players should not be required to always engage (2)
- - Good roleplaying should create more interesting and enjoyable interactions
+ - Good roleplaying should create more interesting and enjoyable interactions (1,2)
- - Players who cannot roleplay a section should still be able to engage

 ### Skill challenges
- - No trivial tests; trivial actions should not require a roll
+ - No trivial tests; trivial actions should not require a roll (1,2,4)
- - Players and player characters should be able to help each other, where it makes sense
+ - Players and player characters should be able to help each other, where it makes sense (2,3)
- - Group tests should exist
+ - Group tests should exist (2,3)
-    - Group tests should not pass or fail based on a single players' roll
+    - Group tests should not pass or fail based on a single players' roll (1,2)

 ### Cards
  - Methodology for creating cards should be open